MKP157/mattris-asm/README.md

 - All associated block-operations have been modified to account for the TetrInteger's structure.
 For example, accessing an individual block coordinate requires bit-shifting, rather than accessing a distinct array value.
 - All instances of conditional loops have been rewritten into their respective 'goto' loop counterparts, to become familar with assembly's conditional jumps.
 C's 'goto' functionality is identical to that of assembly's.

+# ASM Rewrites
+- "rotate.s" : The block rotation function, completely rewritten into assembly and linked to the C program.

 # Compiling the C source code
 I recommend compiling the code within the latest release.